 5.5-magnitude quake hits Japan's Hokkaido, no tsunami risk

-There were no immediate reports of damage or injuries from the quake, which occurred at 9.22pm (1222 GMT) at a depth of 41km, according to the US Geological Survey.
+The quake struck at 9.22pm at a depth of 41 kilometres (25 miles), according to the US Geological Survey.

-The epicentre of the quake was around 55km southeast of the city of Sapporo, the USGS added.
+The epicentre was around 55km (35 miles) southeast of the city of Sapporo, the USGS added.

-The Japanese meteorological agency said there was no tsunami risk following the jolt.
+The Japanese meteorological agency confirmed there was no tsunami risk following the jolt.

+"The government is doing its best to grasp the situation, but so far there has been no report of major damage," Chief Cabinet Secretary Yoshihide Suga told reporters in Tokyo in the immediate aftermath.

+No abnormality was detected at nuclear plants in the region, Suga said, adding that the government was prepared to mount rescue operations if required.

 In September last year, a powerful 6.6-magnitude quake rocked Hokkaido, triggering landslides, collapsing houses and killing more than 40.